NgLam2911-pm-pl/MineSweeperPE/README.md

 * Enjoy the game :)

 # Block use:
+- *Recommended use resource pack for better gameplay.
 * Quartz block: Un opened position
 * Stone: 1
 * Grass: 2